 Some types of weather can trigger asthma symptoms.
-These can include:

 Climate change (an extended change in weather patterns) affects health.
 With increasing temperatures and more severe storms, people with asthma are at higher risk of weather triggering asthma flares.
 Studies suggest climate change can actually cause asthma as well.

 Cold, Dry Air